 Okonomiyaki: with kimchi/ with natto and mochi

-Okonomiyaki always has shredded cabbage in it so it’s a great way to use up your leftover shredded cabbage from sauerkraut making.
+Okonomiyaki always has shredded cabbage in it so it’s a great way to use up your leftover shredded cabbage from sauerkraut making, or to cut up the outer leaves you don't use.

-Literally translates to ‘fry what you like’, this is a leftover dish in japanese homes, just like temakizushi (roll your own sushi).
-It’s one of those dishes like tacos - you place the ingredients on the table and the family can help themselves.
+Okonomiyaki translates to ‘fry what you like’, and is kind of like taco night, or fry up - a leftover dish in Japanese homes.
+Similar to how we enjoy Temakizushi (roll your own sushi).
+It's one of those dishes you place the ingredients on the table and the family can help themselves, mixing and waiting to fry what they like and eat together, warm around the cooker.
+I love this way of eating.
+Read more here.

-This is Often thought of as a Japanese pancake but it is more substantial than that, and never sweet.
-It is A true leftover fry-up akin to Bubble and Squeak or a frittata.
-If you Have the ingredients on hand, you’ve got a great dinner to either cook together on a table top cooker or quickly sort at the stove.
+This is often thought of as a Japanese pancake but it is more substantial than that, and never sweet.
+It is a true leftover fry-up akin to Bubble and Squeak or a frittata.
+If you have the ingredients on hand, you’ve got a great dinner to either cook together on a tabletop cooker or quickly sort at the stove.
+Kewpie mayo and Okonomiyaki sauce is a must.

 Some of the ingredients won’t be in your regular store, so you may need to buy up when you see them (we also stock some of these in our store).
 If Okonomiyaki didn’t taste so good - the Katsuoboshi might be the main attraction.
 You can find it in little packets pre-shredded - or if you’d like to bring it up a level - get the impressive whole fish and the wooden grater to shave over the top to watch it come alive and dance, a kind of drama that brings this easy dish up a level in foodie land.